 Table 6.
-Tag gs in the CMS NAMES File Тад Function :NICK.
+Tags in the CMS NAMES File

+Tag Function :NICK.
 Identifies the nickname for the assigned user ID/node ID pair or to a distribution list. :USERID.
 Identifies the user to be notified. :NODE.
 Identifies the node ID where the user is located.
 Alternatively, a nickname may refer to a distribution list of other nicknames. :LIST.
 Specifies the nicknames in the distribution list.

-These entries are required in your DVHNAMES DATADVH file for the following nicknames:
+These entries are required in your DVHNAMES DATADVH file for these nicknames: